symfony-cmf/symfony-cmf-docs/cookbook/installing_cmf_core.rst

 details.

 For now this is the only configuration we need.
-Mastering the configuration of the different bundles will be handled in further tutorials.
+Mastering the configuration of the different bundles will be handled in further articles.
 If you're looking for the configuration of a specific bundle take a look at the corresponding :doc:`bundles entry <../index>`.